 The kids are already in bed.
 You’ve done the dishes, put the laundry away, and had that nice, long shower.
 It’s too early to sleep – or you’re doing the revenge bedtime procrastination thing (no judgment!).
 Should you read a book?
 Nah, too much brain power.
 Why not watch something?

 Sounds good, but there’s one caveat: too many shows to sieve through and pick!
 But don’t worry, we’ve done all the hard work.
-Here’s our guide to what you should binge watch on the available streaming services.
-Psst, we’ve curated this list, especially for Halloween, so enjoy!
+Here’s our guide to what you should binge-watch on the available streaming services.
+Psst, we’ve curated this list, especially for Valentine’s Day, so enjoy!